-PHI 390 · Epistemology and Metaphysics 4 Credits
+PHI 390 • Knowledge and Reality 3 Credits

-Topics such as the nature and meaning of knowledge, the foundations and limits of knowledge and belief, the problem of universals, the mind-body relation, and the freedom-determinism debate.
-Traditional and contemporary perspectives.
+An advanced study of topics such as the nature

+and meaning of knowledge, the foundations

+and limits of knowledge and belief, and the

+nature of reality.
+Traditional and contemporary

+perspectives will be considered.

 Prerequisites: Two courses in philosophy.
+Offered:

-Offered: Spring.
+Spring.